65007/TIG/README.md

-Add this repository if you want beta releases:
+Add this repository if you want beta releases (I rather *do not* add this one... unless you feel lucky!):

 ```
 # echo "deb https://packages.grafana.com/oss/deb beta main" | sudo tee -a /etc/apt/sources.list.d/grafana.list